I'm the Drama

 "I'm the Drama" is a song by American singer and songwriter Bebe Rexha.
 It was released as a single on June 28, 2024.
 It was Rexha's last single to be released under Warner Records, before parting ways with the record label.

 Background and release

-Rexha previewed the track during her set at Coachella 2024, then she continued promoting the track throughtout her social media accounts.
+Rexha previewed the track during her set at Coachella 2024, then she continued promoting the track throughout her social media accounts.
 The song was officially released on June 28, 2024.

 Commercial performance

 On the week of November 16, 2024, "I'm the Drama" topped the US Dance/Mix Show Airplay chart, becoming Rexha third number-one single on the chart, and her first as a solo artist.

 Reception

 "I'm the Drama" was met with positive reviews from music critics.
 ThatGrapeJuice listed the track on their "This Week's Hidden Gems", praising its empowering message, and Rexha performance, while calling it "an instant hit" that stands out of Rexha's discography.
 Nmesoma Okechukwu for EUPHORIA. highlighted Rexha's confidence on the track, stating that "she owns it like a champ".
 Drew H. of 100 Word Song Review described the song as "a masterclass in delivering high-quality addictive pop".